-Figure 3 Seasonality of albacore catch per unit of effort (CPUE) Source: NMFS WPacFIN
+Figure 3.
+Seasonality of albacore catch per unit of effort (CPUE) Source: NMFS WPacFIN

-Figure 4 Longline vessels for sale in American Samoa in February 2013.
-Source:
+Figure 4.
+Longline vessels for sale in American Samoa in February 2014.

-Nate Ilaoa, Council Staff
+Source: Nate Ilaoa, Council Staff

-This collapse is not confined to American Samoa; it has also been documented across the Central South Pacific - from Fiji (Fiji Sun, Thursday January 16), Samoa (John Luff, Apia Export Fish Packers Ltd, Samoa, pers. comm.)
-Tonga (Charles Hufflett, Pacific Islands Tuna Industry Association, pers. comm.) and the Cook Islands (Josh Mitchell, Ministry of Foreign Affairs, pers. comm.)
-However, the fishery in French Polynesia is being maintained by government subsidies for now (C. Daxboeck, pers. comm.)
+This collapse of the longline fishery which targets albacore is not confined to American Samoa; it has also been documented across the Central South Pacific - from Fiji (Fiji Sun, Thursday January 16), Samoa (John Luff, Apia Export Fish Packers Ltd, Samoa, pers. comm.)
+Tonga

+(Charles Hufflett, Pacific Islands Tuna Industry Association, pers. comm.) and the Cook Islands (Josh Mitchell, Ministry of Foreign Affairs, pers. comm.)
+However, the fishery in French Polynesia is being maintained by government subsidies (C. Daxboeck, pers. comm.)

 Anecdotal information from longline fishermen in American Samoa, Fiji, Samoa and other Pacific Islands indicates a shared perception that an influx of Chinese longline vessels across the region is mostly responsible for the collapse.
 The Chinese government has encouraged and facilitated substantial longline vessel construction in recent years and Chinese vessels enjoy generous subsidies on fuel, licensing, freight costs, exports, tax, loans and labor.
-This can be seen as an unfair advantage in that the government subsidies allow the Chinese longline vessels to fish heavily, even on fish species that may not be plentiful in a particular area at a particular time; in other words, this foreign fleet is not dependent on catches to continue to fish.
+This can be seen as an unfair advantage in that the government subsidies allow the Chinese longline vessels to fish heavily, even on fish species that may not be plentiful in a particular area at a particular time; in other words, this foreign fleet is not dependent on high catch rates (CPUE) to continue to fish.

-It is likely this influx of these vessels that has caused the South Pacific albacore catch to double from around 40,000 mt in 1990 to over 80,000 mt in 2012 (Figure 5).
+This influx of these vessels that has caused the South Pacific albacore catch to double from around 40,000 mt in 1990 to over 80,000 mt in 2012 (Figure 5).
 Most of this catch is taken in the EEZs of Pacific Island Countries (PICs) through access agreements for foreign longline vessels.
 These large catches by foreign vessels in areas outside of the U.S. EEZ around American Samoa are believed to be depressing CPUE in the U.S. EEZ around American Samoa.
 Low CPUE and low prices for fish that are caught are making it difficult for the American Samoa longline fishery to continue fishing for albacore.

-Figure 5 Time series of South Pacific albacore catch for all countries combined.
-Longline catches are shown in green Source Williams & Terawasi 2012 supply of sustainably caught, high quality albacore to the Pago Pago based cannery, and to continue to prevent competition between large longline fishing vessels and small, community-based non-commercial or recreational troll fishing vessels.
+Figure 5.
+Time series of South Pacific albacore catch for all countries combined.
+Longline catches are shown in green

+Source Williams & Terawasi 2013